Docs Menu

 • Learn More

 You can import and convert your SQL stored procedures to MongoDB code with the query converter.
+If you are migrating from Microsoft SQL Server, you can also import and convert SQL Server functions.
 The query converter considers the mapping rules and schema transformations defined in your project when converting your SQL code.

-• The query converter uses AI technology which may not be able to convert long or complex queries, triggers, or stored procedures.
+• The query converter uses AI technology which may not be able to convert long or complex queries, triggers, packages, or stored procedures.
 Some queries may not be converted correctly while others may not be converted at all.
+For more information, see AI and Data Usage Information.

 • The query converter uses the relational schema, the MongoDB schema, and the mapping rules in your current project to determine how the queries should be converted.
 Conversions may fail or be incorrect if the queries reference tables that are not in your relational schema or if they are not mapped to MongoDB collections.